Section author: Vedran Miletić

 Computing platforms are increasingly heterogeneous, with computing power dived across CPUs and GPUs.
 At the same time, computer programming and scientific computing courses and workshops are essentially taught the same way as two decades ago.
 Certainly, there is a room for improvement.

-In year 2012 CUDA Teaching Center was established at University of Rijeka under a partnership with NVIDIA.
+In year 2012 a CUDA Teaching Center was established at University of Rijeka under a partnership with NVIDIA.
 Our goal here is to provide a platform for education in domain of GPU computing using CUDA.
 In 2015 the Center has been renamed to GPU Education Center.

 Demand for compute power in many branches of science and engineering is ever-increasing.¶